 Future Perfect lesson plans focusing on verb conjugation can include cloze (fill-in-the-blanks) exercises.
 The challenge here will be using the correct past participle for irregular verbs.
 So if your focus is teaching ESL/EFL students the proper conjugation, it may be best to use regular verbs first.

 Overall, ESL students have trouble using this tense easily and effectively because they don't get enough practice using it.
-It's usually one of the last tenses taught (actually, it's next to the last tense taught), so when students start new ESL classes, the teacher often has to review the previous tenses.
-By the time students have to leave the class, the teacher may not have had time for Future Perfect lesson plans.
+It's one of the last tenses taught (actually, it's usually next to the last tense taught).
+When students start new ESL classes, the teacher often has to review the previous tenses.
+So by the time students leave the class, the teacher may not have had time for Future Perfect lesson plans.